valencik/mastersAPSC/README.md

 Schedule
 ========

-April 30 -
-May  7 - Meet off campus, have parcel of text
-May 14 - Thesis at least 75% completed
-May 21 -
-May 28 -
+May 21 -  Outlined Application and Algorithmic development May 28 -
 June  4 -
 June 11 -